ki-editor/ki-editor/docs/docs/normal-mode/selection-modes/regex-based.md

 Same as [Line](#line), however, leading whitespaces are selected, and trailing whitespaces, including newline characters are also selected.

-## Word
+## Sub Word

-Keybinding: `w`
+Keybinding: `b`

-This selects short words, even if these words are not separated by spaces.
+This selects sub words, even if these words are not separated by spaces.

 For example, `myOatPepperBanana` consists of 4 short words, namely: `my`, `Oat`, `Pepper` and `Banana`.